 And a lot of managed service providers that don’t scale get stuck at the whole idea of product/market fit.

-It’s that you’ve identified the right services, the right features, basically, the right product and bundling that appeals to the market that you’re going after.
+It’s that you’ve identified the right services, features, products, and bundling that appeals to the market you’re going after.

 And in larger MSPs, technology companies, and software companies, this is an entire, separate discipline called product management.

 If you really want to scale your business substantially, and you’re selling packages of managed services, it’s critical that – even if you don’t have a full-time product manager on your payroll— you start to learn enough about how all of this works.